Pikey

 Pikey (/'paɪki:/; also spelled pikie, pykie) is a derogatory slang term referring to Gypsy, Roma and Traveller people.
 It is used mainly in the United Kingdom and in Ireland to refer to people who belong to groups which had a traditional travelling lifestyle.
-Groups referred to with this term include Irish Travellers, English Gypsies, Welsh Kale, Scottish Lowland Travellers, Scottish Highland Travellers, and Funfair Travellers.
+Groups referred to with this term include Irish Travellers, Romanichal, Welsh Kale, Scottish Lowland Travellers, Scottish Highland Travellers, and Funfair Travellers.
 These groups consider the term to be highly derogatory.

 It is used by extension as a classist insult against marginalised working class communities, similar to the term chav.

 Etymology

 The term "pikey" is possibly derived from "pike" which, c.
 1520, meant "highway" and is related to the words turnpike (toll road) and pikeman (toll collector).
 In Robert Henryson's Fable Collection (late 15th century), in the fable of the Two Mice, the thieving mice are referred to on more than one occasion as "pykeris":